Tax Guide for Florists

 If your customer timely provides you with a valid resale certificate and you accept it in good faith, you do not owe tax on that sale because the sale is considered to be a sale for resale.

-For more information, please see publication 103, Sales for Resale.
+For more information, see publication 103, Sales for Resale.

 For example, if you install hooks on the wall at a wedding venue where you affix your customer's garland, the separately stated labor charge for such installation labor is exempt from tax.
 However, labor charges associated with arranging flowers into the garland prior to affixation are generally taxable as fabrication labor.

-For more information, please see publication 108, Labor Charges.
+For more information, see publication 108, Labor Charges.

 Sales in Interstate Commerce

-Tax applies to amounts charged by California florists under Regulation 1571 who receive orders for the delivery of flowers, wreaths, etc., to points outside this state and instruct florists outside this state to make the delivery.
+Tax applies to amounts charged by California florists under Regulation 1571 who receive orders for the delivery of flowers, wreaths, and so on to points outside California and direct florists outside California to make the delivery.

 As a florist under Regulation 1571, you owe tax on the entire sales price, including charges for telephone, fax, or relay fees, and any service fee or other charge.
 The out-of-state florist who completes the order for delivery does not owe sales or use tax on amounts received for the transaction.